-Nowadays, we live in a VUCA (Volatility, Uncertainty, Complexity and Ambiguity) world with too much information.
-Managers and entrepreneurs should think in empiricism like Sherlock Holmes to make hypotheses, then test and proof if it is right.
-Treat your organization like an unfinished prototype and encourage trial and error experimentations by applying the scientific method.
-Evidence-based practice is the applied science that contains the cleverest ideas from the past 200 years.
+We now live in a world of VUCA (Volatility, Uncertainty, Complexity, and Ambiguity) with far too much data.
+Managers and entrepreneurs should think like Sherlock Holmes and make theories that they can subsequently test and prove correct.
+Apply the scientific approach to your organization and treat it as an incomplete prototype, encouraging trial and error experiments.
+Evidence-based practice is a branch of applied research that incorporates the best ideas from the last 200 years.